EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Furthermore, the security considerations from OSCORE {{RFC8613}} and from EDHOC {{I-D.ietf-lake-edhoc}} also apply to this specific use of the OSCORE and EDHOC protocols.

-As previously stated, once completed the EDHOC execution, C and the RS are mutually authenticated through their respective authentication credentials, whose retrieval has been facilitated by the AS.
-Also once completed the EDHOC execution, C and the RS have established a long-term secret key PRK\_out enjoying forward secrecy.
-This is in turn used by C and the RS to establish an OSCORE Security Context.
+As previously stated, once completed the EDHOC execution, C and RS are mutually authenticated through their respective authentication credentials, whose retrieval has been facilitated by AS.
+Also once completed the EDHOC execution, C and RS have established a long-term secret key PRK\_out enjoying forward secrecy.
+This is in turn used by C and RS to establish an OSCORE Security Context.

-Furthermore, the RS achieves confirmation that C has PRK\_out (proof-of-possession) when completing the EDHOC execution.
-Rather, C achieves confirmation that the RS has PRK\_out (proof-of-possession) either when receiving the optional EDHOC message\_4 from the RS, or when successfully verifying a response from the RS protected with the established OSCORE Security Context.
+Furthermore, RS achieves confirmation that C has PRK\_out (proof-of-possession) when completing the EDHOC execution.
+Rather, C achieves confirmation that RS has PRK\_out (proof-of-possession) either when receiving the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the established OSCORE Security Context.

 OSCORE is designed to secure point-to-point communication, providing a secure binding between a request and the corresponding response(s).
 Thus, the basic OSCORE protocol is not intended for use in point-to-multipoint communication (e.g., enforced via multicast or a publish-subscribe model).
 Implementers of this profile should make sure that their use case of OSCORE corresponds to the expected one, in order to prevent weakening the security assurances provided by OSCORE.

-As defined in {{edhoc-key-update}}, C can (re-)post an access token to the RS and contextually exchange two nonces N1 and N2, in order to efficiently use the EDHOC-KeyUpdate function rather than re-running the EDHOC protocol with the RS.
+As defined in {{edhoc-key-update}}, C can (re-)post an access token to RS and contextually exchange two nonces N1 and N2, in order to efficiently use the EDHOC-KeyUpdate function rather than re-running the EDHOC protocol with RS.
 The use of nonces guarantees uniqueness of the new PRK\_out derived by running EDHOC\_KeyUpdate.
-Consequently, it ensures uniqueness of the AEAD (nonce, key) pairs later used by C and the RS, when protecting their communications with the OSCORE Security Context established after updating PRK\_out.
+Consequently, it ensures uniqueness of the AEAD (nonce, key) pairs later used by C and RS, when protecting their communications with the OSCORE Security Context established after updating PRK\_out.
 Thus, it is REQUIRED that the exchanged nonces are not reused with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), even in case of reboot.
 When using this profile, it is RECOMMENDED to use a 64-bit long random numbers as a nonce's value.
 Considering the birthday paradox, the average collision for each nonce will happen after 2^32 messages, which amounts to considerably more issued access token than it would be expected for intended applications.
 If applications use something else, such as a counter, they need to guarantee that reboot and loss of state on either node does not yield reuse of nonces.
 If that is not guaranteed, nodes are susceptible to reuse of AEAD (nonce, key) pairs, especially since an on-path attacker can cause the use of a previously exchanged nonce N1 by replaying the corresponding C-to-RS message.

-When using this profile, it is RECOMMENDED that the RS stores only one access token per client.
-The use of multiple access tokens for a single client increases the strain on the RS, since it must consider every access token associated with the client and calculate the actual permissions that that client has.
-Also, access tokens indicating different or disjoint permissions from each other may lead the RS to enforce wrong permissions.
+When using this profile, it is RECOMMENDED that RS stores only one access token per client.
+The use of multiple access tokens for a single client increases the strain on RS, since it must consider every access token associated with the client and calculate the actual permissions that that client has.
+Also, access tokens indicating different or disjoint permissions from each other may lead RS to enforce wrong permissions.
 If one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.
 Developers SHOULD avoid using multiple access tokens for a same client.
-Furthermore, the RS MUST NOT store more than one access token per client per PoP-key (i.e., per client's authentication credential).
+Furthermore, RS MUST NOT store more than one access token per client per PoP-key (i.e., per client's authentication credential).

 # Privacy Considerations